 So what does this have to do with my saying the phrase, “When I was a therapist…?”
 While I obviously needed the clinical skill to do my job in quality improvement/quality assurance, I was selling myself short and sending the wrong message to the people I was training.
 My main goal of training is to show therapists the connection between the clinical work and the paperwork.
 However, by using that phrase I was essentially saying that I was now a paper-pusher and that meant I could not also be a therapist.

 How wrong I was!
 Do I currently see clients in therapy or for assessment?
 No, I don’t.
 I no longer take crisis phone calls and write progress notes.
 However, I do open my DSM to check diagnoses multiple times a week.
 I do consult with staff on “tricky” situations and how to bill (or not bill) for their time.
 I evaluate treatment plans and notice when there are discrepancies in the plan and the actual treatment.
 I read more progress notes than you can imagine and evaluate whether or not the therapist is providing the appropriate level of treatment.

 My work is very clinical and requires not just an MA or PhD in psychology but also practical experience in the field from which to base decisions on.
 I am a psychologist, a therapist, an assessor, a supervisor, a trainer and I continue to help people on a daily basis.
 I don’t do this by processing trauma with clients but by helping my fellow therapists make sense of the administrative requirements of their job.
 I process with them so they can figure out what paperwork is needed, and in turn do the work they love and help their clients.

 I absolutely love helping therapists figure out the messy situations and how documentation plays a role in the treatment they provide.
-So, sign up here for my newsletter and get monthly tips from me or leave me a comment below with a documentation question you have so I can help support you.
+So, sign up here for my newsletter (and free paperwork crash course) and get monthly tips from me or leave me a comment below with a documentation question you have so I can help support you.
 Happy writing, everyone!